Mission Report No 5

 Taula family had us around for

 dinner this evening.
-Great Family - he is a counsellor to the Branch President and Sr Taula is the Institute teach.
+Great Family - he is a counsellor to the Branch President and Sr Taula is the Institute teacher.
 Br Taula is related to one of the counsellors in our Stake Presidency back down in Victoria.

 Wednesday 20th April